patrickenfuego/FFEncoder/README.md

 - ffmpeg / ffprobe
 - PowerShell Core (MacOS/Linux users only)

-**NOTE:** You can compile ffmpeg manually from source on all platforms, which allows you to select additional libraries (such as Fraunhofer's libfdk AAC encoder).
+> You can compile ffmpeg manually from source on all platforms, which allows you to select additional libraries (like Fraunhofer's libfdk AAC encoder).
 For more information, see [here](https://trac.ffmpeg.org/wiki/CompilationGuide)

 ### Windows